Anthonykung/GitSave/README.md

 ## Release Notes

-## v0.3.3
+## v0.3.5

-Fixed command not found error
+Added commit terminal show/hide

 See CHANGELOG.md for more